What is Energy?

 - Least Polluting

-Earlier coal was used pretty much everywhere, from domestic use to steam engines all the way to Titanic.
+Earlier coal was used pretty much everywhere, from domestic used to steam engines all the way to Titanic.
 One problem that coal faced was transporting large amounts of coal needed all around the world.
-Hence now the world over energy use is shifting towards either diesel or electricity.
+Hence, now the world over energy use is shifting towards either diesel or electricity.
 This example shows how petroleum is better against coal on all the above parameters.

 There are two types of Natural Sources of Energy classified by their popularity and use,